Visit the World Timeline page for an in-depth timeline of history. Hundreds, and sometimes even thousands of years passed between these events.

 Age of Fire

-As the war soon became a faded memory, the Allied races once again prospered.
-The rich continent flourished to the height of its glory.
-Trade thrived and the people were in good health and happy.
-The lands were truly quiet and undisturbed until a creature of unknown origin and power arose from the bowels of the earth itself.
+Creatures of unknown origin and power arose from the bowels of the earth itself.
 At first rumors were spread that it was a volcano that had erupted, but as reports fled into the High Elven halls, it was discovered that the sudden fiery destruction was brought on by beasts that had never been seen before.
-They rode the skies on leathery wings, spewing from throats and ripping down buildings with their talons.
+These massive creatures rode the skies on leathery wings, spewing fire from throats and crushing cities underfoot.
 The destruction caused by the beasts was brutal and terrifying.
 The chaos spread faster than the allies could respond.
-Baffled by these creatures named “Dragons”, the allied nations united to try and beat back the massive brutes.
+Baffled by these creatures named “Dragons”, the Empire united to try and beat back the massive brutes.
 Yet their flesh could not be pierced, nor spell constrict.
 Even attempts at magical fortifications were for naught.
-Many stood their ground on the frail hope that their efforts to defeat these dragons would succeed only to be met with utter slaughter and desolation.
-Though the decision was harsh, the allied nations finally admitted defeat and swiftly put all their effort into evacuating their beloved lands.
+Many stood their ground on the frail hope that their efforts to defeat these dragons would succeed, only to be met with utter slaughter and desolation.
+Though the decision was harsh, the Allied Empire finally admitted defeat and swiftly put all their effort into evacuating their beloved lands.
 Rumors were spoken that these fire born beasts would not cross the seas.
-They mustered their ships and supplies together and took to the waters to flee their homelands, sailing towards the lands of exile on the hope that they would be able to cling to what remained of their civilization on the unexplored shores of their ancient enemies.
+They mustered their ships and supplies together and took to the waters to flee the Homelands, sailing towards the lands of exile on the hope that they would be able to cling to what remained of their civilization on the unexplored shores of their ancient enemies.

 The Eldest are the oldest known beings of existence.
 They are said to live within the very fabric of this plane.
 While general belief is that all the Eldest exist in harmony with each other, some races worship them for their individual powers.
 Though rarely seen, the Eldest have been rumored to take physical form when they deem necessary to communicate to their followers.
 They can take any shape and any gender, though tend to represent their respective powers.
 It is said that those that dedicate their lives and their life studies to a particular Eldest will come upon their blessing.